-Like many drag racers, Troy Jr.'s racing career started in a Junior Dragster, and he promptly proved his abilities by winning the class at a divisional event in 2005 at his home track of National Trail Raceway.
+Like many in the sport these days, Troy Jr.'s career started in a Junior Dragster, where he quickly showed his driving acumen, winning a divisional event at the family's home track, National Trail Raceway, at age 14.

 Showing his family's entrepreneurial spirit, Troy Jr. began a side business the same year, building and dyno-testing Junior Dragster engines for his friends and fellow competitors.
 He raced the half-scale dragsters for seven years before taking over Uncle John's Super Comp dragster at age 17.